abdel-habib/ISIC2019-skin-lesion-classification-segmentation/readme.md

 Skin Hair Dataset
 ===============
 Hair augmentation is a crutial step that is implemented during the dataset transform/augmentation pipeline.
 The skin hair was manually augmented from 5 different samples to be used randomly during the augmentation.
 The segmentation was done manually and the process is summarised in the figures below.
-To have an access to the dataset, you can find the QR code that will redirect to the Drive download link in the project defense powerpoint in this repository.
+To have an access to the dataset, you can download it by accessing this drive [link](https://drive.google.com/drive/u/1/folders/1eNltv3y3yea7wx6mPUag8VvydgJss_mb).
+.

 ![](./figures/hair-aug-1.png)
 ![](./figures/hair-aug-2.png)